bufferapp/buffer-ios-sdk/README.md

 ###Step 2: Add the Buffer SDK to your Xcode Project###

 - Open your Xcode project.
-- Drag the BufferSDK.embeddedframework folder within the Buffer SDK example project into your project, this contains the compiled framework along with image assets required by the SDK.
+- Drag the BufferSDK folder within the Buffer SDK example project into your project, this contains the compiled framework along with image assets required by the SDK.
-- Add BufferSDK.framework to your Link Binary With Libraries Build Phase.

 **In order to use the Buffer SDK your project also needs the following frameworks added to Link Binary With Libraries Build Phase...**
 - AdSupport.framework